ieco-lab/scariR/README.md

 ```

 Once the presence data, coviariate data and background points have been chosen, the user might apply this framework for any invasive species and ensemble models for any region of interest.

+## Computing Information

+This package was developed and its vignettes were rendered on a Dell Precision desktop PC with the following characteristics:
+* Core: intel Xeon CPU, 3.60 GHz
+* RAM memory: 64 GB
+* Operating System: Windows 10 Enterprise, version 22H2
+* R version: 4.2.3

 # References